nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The uri method uses the ["tor-relay" well-known URI](https://nusenu.github.io/tor-relay-well-known-uri-spec/) to fetch the Tor relay IDs from the operatorurl domain for verification.

-So if operatorurl points to "https://example.com", the verification constructs the URL and fetches the relay IDs from:
+So if the operatorurl points to "https://example.com", the verification process uses the well-known URI to fetch the relay IDs for verification from:

 * https://example.com/.well-known/tor-relay/rsa-fingerprint.txt

 Note: This URI MUST be accessible via HTTPS regardless whether the operatorurl uses HTTPS or not.
 The URI should not redirect to an other domain.

-For details about the expected content in this file see [https://nusenu.github.io/tor-relay-well-known-uri-spec](https://nusenu.github.io/tor-relay-well-known-uri-spec).
+For details about the expected content and format of this file see [https://nusenu.github.io/tor-relay-well-known-uri-spec](https://nusenu.github.io/tor-relay-well-known-uri-spec).

 #### dns